spacebabies/website/content/portfolio/https-for-development-custom-certificate-authority/index.md

 +++
-title = "Website development on HTTPS: be your own GoDaddy" date = "2019-01-04T20:33:32+05:30"
+title = "Website development on HTTPS" date = "2019-01-04T20:33:32+05:30"
 +++
 Long gone are the days when https for websites was a curiosity; reserved only for the checkout page.
 Encryption is the norm now.
 <!--more-->

-But as creators, we never bothered with https when developing something.
+But as creators, we never bothered with https for our local website development.
+(That is on our own computer, while we're working on the foundations and stuff.)
 In fact, it was a burden.
 We cannot get "real" https certificates on our local workstations.
 We have to create our own.